 The group's debut CD with music by JS Bach and CPE Bach was released on Alba Records 2020, praised by critics and nominated for a Grammy award in the category "Classic of the Year".

-Artistic directors for Orpheus Baroque are concertmaster Elin Gabrielsson and cellist Johannes Rostamo
+Artistic directors for Orpheus Baroque are lutenist Jonas Nordberg and cellist Johannes Rostamo.

 Orpheus' well